arthurmacedo01/web_store/README.md

 # Web Store

-A eCommerce platform based on the Ruby on Rails framework
+An eCommerce platform based on the Ruby on Rails framework.
+Integrates with MercadoPago api for PIX payment method.

+It uses Solidus libraries.